aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/compress-files-individual-passwords/_index.md

 ## Step 2: Compress Files with Individual Passwords

 Now, let's compress files with individual passwords.
 We'll use three sample files (`alice29.txt`, `asyoulik.txt`, and `fields.c`) with distinct passwords for each.
+This demonstrates how to **compress files with passwords** and also how to **set zip entry password** using different encryption schemes, including a **zip archive with aes**.

 ```csharp
 using (FileStream zipFile = File.Open(dataDir + "CompressFilesWithIndividualPasswords_out.zip", FileMode.Create))